tbutz12/CS1632_Spring2020/deliverables/1/README.md

 There should be a short introduction (a few paragraphs) in which you may note any concerns or difficulties you may have had or anticipate with the testing process.
 You should also note why you considered certain test cases, how you came up with edge cases, etc.

+ON A NEW PAGE, a traceability matrix should be provided mapping the test cases with their associated requirements.
+Remember that all requirements should map to AT LEAST ONE test case, and all test cases should map to EXACTLY ONE requirement.

-This should be followed ON A NEW PAGE by the list of test cases.
+ON A NEW PAGE, a list of the actual test cases should follow.
 You may name or number them any way you wish, but be consistent.
 You may wish to write them out in this format -

 	IDENTIFIER:
 	TEST CASE: